Who to Call

 Terry Savary is the Wake Forest Town Clerk.
 Her office located on the second floor of Town Hall.
 Terry maintains official records of the Town, agendas and minutes of Board of Commissioners meetings, information on all the boards and commissions appointed by the Board of Commissioners.

 The Wake Forest Town Hall is located at 301 S. Brooks St. in the heart of historic downtown Wake Forest.
 Most town departments are housed in the spacious 44,000 square-foot facility.
 Town Hall is open daily from 8 a.m.-4 p.m.

 Kip Padgett is the Wake Forest Town Manager.
 Kip handles the day-to-day operations of the Town.
 His office is located on the second floor of Town Hall.

 If you are interested in renting any town-owned facilities, contact the Parks and Recreation Department for rates.

 The Engineering Department handles questions regarding traffic.

-The Town's urban forester provides for the care and maintenance of trees located within a street right of way or other public property.
+The Town's urban forestry coordinator provides for the care and maintenance of trees located within a street right of way or other public property.

 Wake Electric: 919-863-6499 or 800-743-3155

-Wake Forest Power: Located in the Operations Center, 234 Friendship Chapel Road.
+Located at 5031 Unicon Drive, Wake Forest.
 Wake Forest Power is comprised of over 26 employees who strive to provide uninterrupted electric service to over 9,000 residential and commercial customers through the regular maintenance and upkeep of the town's electric distribution system.
 Altogether, our crews operate and maintain more than 140 miles of overhead electric distribution lines.

 Emergencies & Outages:Wake Forest Power's automated outage reporting telephone number is 919-761-7899.